U.S. Marine Staff Sgt. Kendall Damon Waters-Bey Marine Cpl. Brian Matthew Kennedy U .S. Marine Corps Capt. Jay Thomas Aubin Marine pilot Ryan Beaupre

 In God We Trust

 Has a moving ten minute tribute to our Military at the end of the video below

 We honor the four Brave men Murdered on September 11, 2012, following a coordinated attack by Al-Qaida

 ALWAYS REMEMBER THE BRAVERY & SACRIFICE MADE BY THESE 4 MEN

 Former Navy SEAL Tyrone Woods

 Former Navy SEAL Glen Doherty

-November 10, 2012 marked the 237th year for the United States Marines
+November 10, 2016 marks the 241st year for the United States Marines